-The Power of Real World Learning: A STEM Case Study By Two "Passionate" Practitioners, Part 2: Jackie's Story
+Repost: The Power of Real World Learning - A STEM Case Study By Two "Passionate" Teachers: Jackie and Todd's Story

 Jackie LaFrenz is the Head Teacher and 4th grade instructor at Powell Butte Community Charter School in Powell Butte, OR.
 The charter school began when the local district decided to close Powell Butte school, and a group of teachers and parents made a commitment to keep it going with a new mission and a new charter.
 Jackie helped found this unique school and served as the first school Administrator.
 But, missing her students and teaching, she recently returned to the classroom.

 Here’s the PBCCS school’s story as told recently by local TV station KTVZ.
 Just click on the graphic to the right to see Jackie and view the video.
 Jackie still serves as Head Teacher to assist faculty in better serving their students, the community and keeping alive the charter school’s mission: PBCCS will develop the ability to think critically, communicate effectively, and excel academically.
 Using place-based learning techniques, students will become stewards of their environment and community.”

 In their own words, PBCCS offers “a joyful and creative educational experience where engaged students practice the skills they need to be effective citizens and stewards.”
 As you will note below, Jackie’s school, like Todd’s, was also committed to an Expeditionary Learning focus.
 Click here for more information of Expeditionary Learning.

 Vision-keepers are critically important in every school that has a passionate mission.
 Jackie helps keep the vision alive and shares it with her students, her colleagues and the parents who have chosen the Powell Butte Community Charter School for their child’s learning.

 Click on the graphic of Powell Butte school above to learn more about their mission and philosopy.
 They believe their commitments keep them and their community on track to meet their goals.